Do you have an analytical mind and like solving crime mysteries? If yes, a career as a criminal profiler might be perfect for you.

 To become a criminologist in Australia, you must complete an undergraduate degree in psychology, forensics, criminal justice, behavioural science, or a similar field.
 Alternatively, graduates in non-related disciplines can earn a postgraduate qualification in criminology.

-If you are keen to work in criminal justice, you should start preparing as early as possible.
-Read on to explore this career, the responsibilities, educational and personal requirements, and the learning route to becoming a criminal profiler in Australia.
+If you want to work in criminal justice, you should prepare as early as possible.
+Explore the responsibilities, educational and personal requirements, salary, criminal profiling, jobs, degrees, and the steps to becoming a criminal profiler in Australia.

 1. What Is Criminal Profiling?